My Philosophy on Food

 I’m not about fat free, sugar free, and processed food.
 I use fresh vegetables, fruits and herbs, real butter, sugar and flour.
 Moderation is the key.
 You won’t find sugar substitutes in my recipes as they give me migraines.
 Over the years I’ve slowly figured out that processed foods only make me hungrier and feel bad.
 I don’t think they are good for you.
 To tell you the truth, I don’t really even like the taste of them now that I’ve cut most of them out.
 I’m even making my own crackers.
-They are high in points but I only have a few instead of a lot of the low fat kind.
+They are high in calories and points but I only have a few instead of a lot of the low fat kind.
 I’d rather have a little of something I really love versus a lot of something that is just ok.
 Again, it goes back to making every bite count for me.
 I’m not judging others who eat those foods, but for me I feel better if I stick to fresh and homemade.
 Of course you’ll see a few items I use such as non-fat greek yogurt and light sour cream.
 I may use a bit of reduced fat cheese but never totally fat free cheese.
 I don’t like it, it’s yuck to me so I’d rather not eat cheese if that’s all there is.
 Taste is very important to me.

 My Food Philosophy and Eating Redesigned

 I’ve adapted my food philosophy and eating habits a bit over the last few years.
 I’ve moved away from “dieting” and “counting calories and points,” to being a natural eater.
 To read more about my redesigned philosophy check out this more recent post.